 Edwards v.
 United States of America, No. 0:13-cv-02336-JRT-JJK (D. Minn., filed Aug.
 26, 2013)

-Edwards later sued the United States for the torts of conversion and negligence committed by the CBP officers.
+Edwards later sued the United States for the torts of conversion and negligence based on the CBP officers’ misconduct.
 The United States filed a motion to dismiss, which Edwards opposed.
-The district court held granted the motion in most respects, but allowed the claim for conversion of property to move forward.
-Following the court’s decision, the parties reached a settlement.
+The Court granted the government’s motion in most respects, but allowed the claim for conversion of property to move forward.
+Following the Court’s decision, the parties reached a settlement.
 The Department of Homeland Security brought Edwards back to the United States; thereafter, Edwards obtained her green card and recently naturalized.

 - United States Motion to Dismiss